 On June 16, 2021, the United States Patent and Trademark Office issued a certificate cancelling the challenged claims of the 437 patent and, on July 9, 2021, it issued certificates cancelling the challenged claims of the 090 and 494 patents.
-Customedia has petitioned the United States Patent and Trademark Office to withdraw its cancellation certificates.
-On November 22, 2021, the United States Patent and Trademark Office denied Customedia's petition as to the 437 patent.
-The litigation in the District Court has been stayed since August 8, 2017 pending resolution of the proceedings at the United States Patent and Trademark Office.
+Customedia thereafter petitioned the United States Patent and Trademark Office to withdraw its cancellation certificates.
+On November 22, 2021, the United States Patent and Trademark Office denied Customedia's petition as to the 437 patent, and on June 14, 2022, it denied Customedia's petitions as to the 090 patent and the 494 patent.
+Accordingly, on August 10, 2022, the District Court granted DISH Network L.L.C.'s Motion to Dismiss with prejudice, and entered final judgment in its favor.
+DISH Network L.L.C. has moved to have the case declared "exceptional" and to recover a portion of its attorneys' fees, but the risk of liability from this matter is now concluded.